NickyFaulding/Cellular-A-utomata/README.md

-# Cellular-A-utomata
+# Cellular [A]utomata ◼️🔲◼️
-Game of Life &amp; Cellular Automata Simulator.
+### Game of Life & Cellular Automata Simulator

-# ◼️◼️◼️◼️◼️
-# ◼️◼️🔲◼️◼️
-# ◼️🔲🔲🔲◼️
-# ◼️◼️◼️◼️◼️

-I made this project after having a similar assignment at university, I remade the game of life project in C# and then went further and made a simulator for Cellular Automata.
+Made using C# Winforms.
+Simulates John Conway's Game of Life.

+Also has a Cellular Automate mode which allows simulation of a few of the cellular automata rules.